openbaton/fm-system/README.md

 ```
 ## Configure the Service key

-The `fm-system` authenticates to the NFVO through a service key which has to be set in the properties.
+The `openbaton-fms` authenticates to the NFVO through a service key which has to be set in the properties.
 You need to obtain the service key from the dashboard of the NFVO,
 in particular you can set the service key with the following instructions:
 * Go to Admin->Services
 * Click on "Enable a new Service"
-* Input the name "fm-system"
+* Input the name "openbaton-fms"
 * Click on Role
 * Select "*" in the Project checkbox
 * Click Save